-- Easy to make and less messy compared to frying
+- Easy to make with minimal prep and clean up

 🍄What you will need

-- All-purpose flour - You could substitute it with wholewheat flour, almond flour, or a gluten-free blend.
+- All-purpose flour - Serves as a coating for mushrooms.
+Can be substituted with wholemeal flour, wheat flour, or a gluten-free blend.

-- Plant milk - Any kind will work in this recipe, but use an unflavored, unsweetened one.
+- Plant-based milk - Any kind will work in this recipe, but choose an unflavored, unsweetened variety.

 Save this recipe!